Epoch-Mengying/Generating-Poetry-with-Chatbot/ChatBot/README.md

-# ChatBot for poem generator
+# The Chat Bot for poem generator

 This bot has been created using [Microsoft Bot Framework][1].
-It allow users to retrieve generated poems by typing texutal keywords, typing hyperlink of a image or uploading image attachments.
+It allows users to retrieve generated poems by typing texutal keywords, typing hyperlink of a image or uploading image attachments.

 ## Prerequisites
 - [Node.js][4] version 10.14 or higher